 As a professional, you are constantly at risk of not getting paid.
-However, as a contractor and subcontractor, there are plenty of safeguards you can put into place to protect yourself from customers who cannot or will not pay for the labor and materials you are putting into the project you’ve been working on.
+However, as a contractor or subcontractor, there are plenty of safeguards you can put into place to protect yourself from customers who cannot or will not pay for the labor and materials you are putting into the project you’ve been working on.

-Whether you are working for a private customer or are working on a state project, the legal representatives at May Brock Law Group can educate you on the correct processes for both bond claims and stop-work notices in Las Vegas.
-You deserve to be protected, so don’t take any additional risks or continue working on a project that has gone sour until you get these steps in the works!
+Whether you work for a private customer or on a state project, our attorneys at May Brock Law Group can educate you on the correct processes for bond claims and stop-work notices in Las Vegas.
+Your hard work deserves protection.
+Taking the proper steps can shield you from customer complaints and ensure that customers compensate you for your work.